Shashwata32/Real-Time-Code-Editor/README.md

 ## Maintainers & Contributions

 - **Maintainer:** [@Shashwata32](https://github.com/Shashwata32)
-- **Contributing:** Please see [docs/CONTRIBUTING.md](docs/CONTRIBUTING.md) for how to contribute, code standards, and submitting pull requests.
+- **Contributing:** If you are interested in contributing please submit a pull request

 ---